 Finally, I rarely hear customers use the word content.
 They call our content based on its utility and how they feel about it; terrific ebook, helpful blog post, useful white paper, fantastic article, excellent video, etc. See what I mean?

-Empower those closest to your customer (your sales team, sales development reps, inside sales, and customer service people) to be able to achieve the points above.
+Empower those closest to your customer (your sales team, sales development reps, inside sales, and customer service people) to achieve the points above.
 We formulate our opinions about companies based on our interactions with their people.

 When you give people what they value or find useful without expecting anything in return, you build a connection and eventually trust.
 It’s an open secret.
 Try it.